 MARCO GIULIANI → This War of Mine has been so far the only game that put players not in the shoes of a highly trained super mercenary, but a group of day-to-day civilians who are struggling to survive in an active war zone.
 Set during a civil war (loosely based on the Yugoslav Wars) in a nondescript Balkan country, you start the game with a small group of ordinary people, each with their own skills and stories.

-Their personality are as varied as their backstories – while some survivors can’t stomach murdering and stealing from innocents, others are more willing to turn a blind eye to such acts if it means surviving another day.
+Their personalities are as varied as their backstories – while some survivors can’t stomach murdering and stealing from innocents, others are more willing to turn a blind eye to such acts or even do them if it means surviving another day.
 In This War of Mine, players have to strike a balance between helping other people in need and tending to your own survival, as well as question the morality of your actions.

 It’s up to players to decide if murder is justified if it means getting medicine for a sick fellow survivor, or stealing food from innocents in times of hunger.
 Your actions (both ‘’evil’’ and altruistic) will have a direct impact on the character’s current mood and post-war lives.

-This War of Mine, tough quite simplistic in terms of gameplay mechanics, manages to generate some very gruelling situations wherein you’ll have to juggle between the logistics of survival (which resources to stock in your limited inventory) and the well-being of your comrades (smoking cigarettes vs bartering them).
+This War of Mine, tough quite simplistic in terms of gameplay mechanics, manages to generate some very grueling situations wherein you’ll have to juggle between the logistics of survival (which resources to stock in your limited inventory) and the well-being of your comrades (smoking cigarettes vs bartering them for supplies, for instance).
 A later expansion even added children into the mix for a greater emotional punch.

 17. Life is Strange